 Vilaire Communications, Inc. (VCI or Vilaire) is a Florida Public Service Commission (FPSC or Commission) certificated competitive local exchange company (CLEC) which provides service in BellSouth Telecommunications, Inc. d/b/a AT&T Florida d/b/a AT&T Southeast Florida's (AT&T) territory.
-On May 22, 2006, the Commission designated VCI as an Eligible Telecommunications Carrier (ETC) in AT&T's service area.
+On May 22, 2006, we designated VCI as an Eligible Telecommunications Carrier (ETC) in AT&T's service area.
 VCI's purpose in seeking ETC status was solely to provide Link-Up and Lifeline services to low-income Florida consumers.
 All VCI customers participate in the Lifeline program.
-No Universal Service high-

-DOCUMENT NUMBER - DATE

-00782 JAN31 8
+No Universal Service high-cost funding has been sought by VCI in Florida.
+VCI is a privately held company headquartered in Lakewood, Washington, and is authorized to conduct business as a foreign corporation in the state of Florida.
+It operates or has obtained authority to operate in 15 states.

-FPSC-COMMISSION CLERK
+OCUMENT NUMBER-DATE 0 1 2 4 FEB 13 8 FPSC-COMMISSION CLERK